alisonliwenh/MADS/README.md

 ### SIADS 505 Data Manipulation
 * Medium/heavey worklaod
 * Coding intensive (Python; pandas)
+* Very general Python data cleaning course.
+You will use *Python for Data Analysis* as the textbook and learn some advanced pandas functions during coding assignments.
+Even though this is not a reading intensive course, I would like to recommend you read through the book from the beginning to the end if you want to enhance the ability of manipulating data.
+The lectures only taught some basic knowledge and simple examples as references.
+Keep in mind that these examples are just the opener.
+The student should be good at drawing inferences about other cases from one instance.
+Use slack group and Stack Overflow heavily and smartly.
+I have learned how to ask a "clear and good" question on Stack Overflow and it really helps you to improve the critical thinking and self-study skills.

 ### SIADS 502 Math Method for Data Science
 * Light/medium workload